rjswenson/publicly_opinionated/README.md

 3.  evaluate your opinions based on YOUR perfect information (you can always find more on Google~)
 4.  evaluate your opinions in leu of NEW information (provided by tv, peers, or other sources)
 5. Think, be yourself, and have fun.

+#### Calls to Act
+Now, if you've read this far I already appreciate your effort.
+It means that you can call/text/kick me and talk to me about this stuff.
+Does it sound ridiculous?
+Is it a dangerous idea that will get me assassinated by the FBI?
+Who knows.

+What I want from you, but seriously [literally](https://www.google.com/search?q=definition%20literal&rct=j) no pressure, is to read one thing a day, or do one thing that I mention in ne of my articles, or listen to one of my audio segments, or make one pull request to github.
+In fact, I'd call it a win if you could describe what [Github](http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1/) is to me, your dog, or [cthulhu](https://www.youtube.com/embed/Ob7PfxvJCN0) at some point over a meal.

+So, will you join me in this crazy endevour

 #### To do lists
 - [X] does this work? it does!